Arial-Z/Romaji-Renamer/README.md

 # Plex-Romaji-Renamer

-Bash script to create and maintain a PMM metadata file for anime with data from MAL (with jikan) :
+Bash script to retrieve metadata from MAL and import it to plex with PMM metadata file
   - Romaji title
   - Mal Score
   - Mal tags
   - Mal Poster

+  Will likely only work with plex TV agent and not Hama

 ## Getting Started
 First you need plex, Plex-Meta-Manager and JQ